arangodb/docs-hugo/site/content/3.12/develop/http-api/administration.md

         '200':
           description: |
-            This API will return HTTP 200 in case the server is up and running and usable for arbitrary operations, is not set to read-only mode and is currently not a follower in case of an Active Failover deployment setup.
+            This API will return HTTP 200 in case the server is up and running and usable for arbitrary operations, is not set to read-only mode.
         '503':
           description: |
-            HTTP 503 will be returned in case the server is during startup or during shutdown, is set to read-only mode or is currently a follower in an Active Failover deployment setup.
+            HTTP 503 will be returned during startup and shutdown, and in case the server is set to read-only mode.

             In addition, HTTP 503 will be returned in case the fill grade of the scheduler queue exceeds the configured high-water mark (adjustable via startup option